-(a) Penalty Payroll Calculation
+Penalty Payroll Calculation (a)

-- (i) The penalty payroll is - (A) the assessable payroll for the full calendar year immediately preceding the year in which the incident giving rise to the penalty occurred; or - (B) WorkSafeBC's estimate of a value for the employer's assessable payroll for a full calendar year, based on the best information available at the time the penalty is imposed, if the preceding year's assessable payroll is: - (1) non-existent or unknown, - (2) not available due to the employer's use of a deposit account, - (3) based on less than a full calendar year, or - (4) a WorkSafeBC estimate of payroll.
+- The penalty payroll is (i) - the assessable payroll for the full calendar year immediately (A) preceding the year in which the incident giving rise to the penalty occurred; or - WorkSafeBC's estimate of a value for the employer's (B) assessable payroll for a full calendar year, based on the best information available at the time the penalty is imposed, if the preceding year's assessable payroll is: - (1) non-existent or unknown, - (2) not available due to the employer's use of a deposit account. - (3)based on less than a full calendar year, or - (4) a WorkSafeBC estimate of payroll.